DeeboyEdx/speech2input/README.md

     <details><summary>Caveats, acknowledgements, and known bugs to fix</summary>
     <p>

     - [x] *An internet connection is required for your computer to recieve commands.*
     - [x] *You must be logged into your computer for most (if not all) actions to succeed.*
-    - [x] Google Assistant's attention span is short so commands must be swift and to the point.
+    - [x] Digital assistants' attention span is short so commands must be swift and to the point.
-      - [x] ...as such, as a method of performing multiple or complex actions in a reasonable amount of time, utilization of this project may be ineffectual.
+      - [x] As such, performing multiple or complex actions utilization of this project may prove difficult.
+Thankfully the Alexa method has a follow-up mode which alleviates this pressure.
-    - [x] Giving literal key-press commands can be tricky to impossible as it is wholly dependent on what Google Assistant *thinks* it heard you say.
-For example, it may hear "end" when you say "n".  >_>  I try to work with this by providing an equivalency dictionary but ofc it isn't perfect.
+    - [x] Giving literal key-press commands can be tricky to near impossible as it is wholly dependent on what the digital assistant *thinks* it heard and their tendency to listen for colloquial language.
+For example, it may hear "end" when you say "n".
+I try to work with this by providing an equivalency dictionary but it isn't perfect.
     - [ ] Log file location may differ depending on whether script is executed from console[^5] or by Push2Run.

     </p>
     </details>

-# List of viable commands
+## List of viable commands

 Please note the following